schoettker/random-quote-generator/README.md

 You can click here to visit the projects page <https://schoettker.github.io/random-quote-generator/>

-When a vendor changes his policy it might affect one of these project, if notice a broken/bugged project please let me know (or submit a PR if you want :P)
+When a vendor changes his policy it might affect one of these project, if you notice a broken/bugged project please let me know (or submit a PR if you want :P)